-The RCMP seeks your help to bring our Indigenous women and girls home
+The RCMP seeks your help in solving cases of missing Indigenous women

-The Royal Canadian Mounted Police (RCMP) is looking for your help in solving outstanding cases of missing Indigenous women.
-Every year, we highlight specific cases via social media that are featured on the Canada's Missing website.
+The Royal Canadian Mounted Police (RCMP) is looking for your help in solving outstanding cases of missing Indigenous women and girls.

-- Visit canadasmissing.ca to review the cases and to learn how to submit a tip
+- Visit canadasmissing.ca to review the cases of missing women and to learn how to submit a tip

 - "Like" the Royal Canadian Mounted Police on Facebook to see information about the cases and share them